 The program is structured to optimize the learning and application of the clinical skills and concepts required of professionally competent radiographers.
-The radiography program has existed since 1954 and has continually strived for educational, clinical and professional excellence.
+The radiography program has existed since 1954 and has continually strived for educational, clinical, and professional excellence.

-Current Accreditation status: 5 years.
+Current Accreditation status: 8 years.
+Awarded in January of 2024.
 Cox College's ASR program is currently fully accredited.
-The JRCERT next site visit for maintain accreditation will occur in August or September 2023.
+The JRCERT's next site visit to maintain accreditation will occur in August or September 2032.
+With an interim report due in four years.
+Cox College was also approved for distance education by JRCERT in January of 2024.